princepoddar1/GlobalSuperStore-PowerBI-Dashboard/README.md

-# GlobalSuperStore-PowerBI-Dashboard
-Interactive Power BI dashboard for Global Super Store (2016–2019).
-Shows key metrics like total sales, profit, customers, and regional performance.
-Built for learning data analysis and visualization using Power BI.

 # Global Superstore Power BI Dashboard

 This project is a **Power BI dashboard** created using the Global Superstore dataset (2016–2019).